knechtgese1/knechtgese1.github.io/README.md

 # knechtgese1.github.io

-Slider - a rudimentary calculation app for theatre ticket prices\n hup-nav - a navigation app for Penn Medicine\n hup-chart - a graphing app for Penn Medicine
+Slider - a rudimentary calculation app for theatre ticket prices<br>
+hup-nav - a navigation app for Penn Medicine<br>
+hup-chart - a graphing app for Penn Medicine